 3. Verification of most recent tax return (e.g. complete 1040 form, federal tax return, not your W2 form).

 How does it work:

-1. The Sylas Project covers up to 50% of the original tuition cost not exceeding $50 per week.
-The Sylas Project will then work with your local survival swim instructor to reduce out of pocket tuition costs not covered by the scholarship.
+1. The Sylas Project covers between $550-$700 per child for a new course of 4-6 weeks of lessons. $300 for refreshers.
 The remaining balance will be paid by the applicant.
 All fees and tuition costs will be paid directly to your Instructor.

-4. We will reimburse you registration fees once your child(ren) has completed the full course.
+5. The Sylas Project will reimburse you registration fees upon request once your child(ren) has completed the full course.